How to Apply to the EATM Program

 Note - these 5 recommended courses above will finish the General Education requirements for the Associate Degree at Moorpark College.
 These 5 recommended courses above do not need to be completed before you apply.

-NOTE - Any student who has an Associate Degree or higher from an accredited college in the United States, does not need to take the 5 recommended courses above!
+NOTE - Any student who has an Associate Degree or higher from an accredited college in the United States, we still need to see these 5 recommended courses on a college transcript, in order to receive the Associate Degree here at Moorpark College!
+So be sure you did or will do these courses.

 All courses above must be lower division (freshman/sophomore level).
 Courses equivalent to those indicated above, taken at accredited colleges, will be given transfer credit.
 Contact Chuck Brinkman, the EATM Counselor, if you have any questions concerning transfer credit.
 The EATM staff also strongly encourages students to complete what they can of the above recommended courses, before starting the program.

-Talk to the EATM Counselor for more information. - Email: email@example.com
+Talk to Chuck Brinkman, the EATM Counselor for more information. - Email: email@example.com

 EATM Selection Process